wVipN12n/SBOM-gap-open-source/README.md

 docker pull d32s3a/anonymous-opensource:1.0
 ```

 Use `conda env list` to see all the environments of SBOM tools.
 The `ort` is at `/all-sbom-tools/ort-35.0.0/ort/cli/build/install/ort/bin/ort`(name with 35.0.0 but it is 36.0.0 as described in paper).
 The other tools can run directly with its name in their corresponding conda envs.
+All the scripts in SAP for SBOM generation locate at `run-sbom-tools` folder.
+These scripts need to run in the docker except `cdxgen` that need to interact with docker thus runs on host.

 Note: if you want to check all the SBOMs, download the zip file and unzip it into folder, put it together with code of this repo, mount the top folder into `/mnt` of the docker container.